Docker on Windows — Docker Desktop vs native WSL2 + license pitfalls

 docker info

-docker run --rm hello-worldA.4 Resource Limits
+docker run --rm hello-worldA.4 Resource limits

 Settings → Resources → memory/CPU sliders.
 Default is 50% of host.
 For laptops, 4GB / 2 CPU is plenty.